-- The course retake policy only applies if the exact same course that you previously failed is still offered. - This policy does not apply to Comprehensive Exam or Capstone/Thesis/Practicum courses.
-Please see the Student Handbook for the retake policy on these course types. - Original failing grades of retaken courses will still be used to calculate SAP (Satisfactory Academic Progress) for financial aid and for the % of course credit attempted vs course credit earned for graduation eligibility. - The retake policy does not apply to courses that you took in programs that you have already completed.
-For example, if you failed a course in your Associates program, and have already had that degree conferred, you cannot have the original failing grade forgiven in your GPA by retaking it now in your Bachelor's program. - The Army (GAE) does not follow AMU's course retake policy when it is calculating your overall GAE GPA for TA eligibility.
+- The course retake policy only applies if the exact same course that you previously failed is still offered. - This policy does not apply to comprehensive exam or capstone/thesis/practicum courses.
+Please see the Student Handbook for the retake policy on these course types. - Original failing grades of retaken courses will still be used to calculate SAP (satisfactory academic progress) for financial aid and for the percentage of course credit attempted vs course credit earned for graduation eligibility. - The retake policy does not apply to courses that you took in programs that you have already completed.
+For example, if you failed a course in your associate program, and have already had that degree conferred, you cannot have the original failing grade forgiven in your GPA by retaking it now in your bachelor's program. - The Army (GAE) does not follow AMU's course retake policy when it is calculating your overall GAE GPA for TA eligibility.
 The Army's GPA is independent of a GPA with a soldier's home college.
-It is calculated by averaging the grades for each completed course in the soldier's Army Education records. - UNDERGRADUATE ONLY: If you previously took a split science lecture/lab course combination, and failed one of the component courses, you will not be able to retake this science combination.
-You will need to take a different Science course selection to fulfill your GEN ED requirement.
-If the specific course you failed is a required course in your program, please contact your Academic Advisor to help you with this process.
+It is calculated by averaging the grades for each completed course in the soldier's Army education records. - Undergraduate Only: If you previously took a split science lecture/lab course combination, and failed one of the component courses, you will not be able to retake this science combination.
+You will need to take a different science course selection to fulfill your general education science requirement.
+If the specific course you failed is a required course in your program, please contact your academic advisor to help you with this process.